JaredVahle/zillow_clustering_project/README.md

     - calculatedfinishedsquarefeet
     - bedroomcnt
     - bathroomcnt
+    - taxvaluedollarcnt
+    - calculatedfinishedsquarefeet
 - Further removed outliers manually with the following conditions
-    - bathroom count or bedroom count greater than 6
+    - bathroom count or bedroom count greater than 7
     - bathroom coutnt or bedroom count less than 1
-    - properties with greater than 15 acres
+    - properties with greater than 200000 square feet for lot size
-    - properties with a square footage above 10,000
+    - properties with a square footage above 8,000
 - Drops columns that have no use
     - id because its a usless and duplicated
     - heatingorsystemtypeid because it was missing about 20k values to much to fill